MrEfrem/react-universal/README.md

 ### `npm run prod`

-Run the app in production mode.
+Run the app in then production mode.

 Tips: